Tuplanolla/dez/README.md

 # Maniunfold

-This is a code repository for a research project that aims to
+This is a repository for a research project that aims to

 * develop a type-theoretical model of discrete exterior calculus,
 * formalize the model with the Coq proof assistant,